dlsun/ds-seminar/index.md

 * [Transfer Learning - Machine Learning's Next Frontier](https://ruder.io/transfer-learning/)
 * [The State of Transfer Learning in NLP](https://ruder.io/state-of-transfer-learning-in-nlp/)

+Be prepared to discuss the following simple questions:
+* What is transfer learning?
+* Why is it important?
+* Why is it difficult?
+* What are some common methods for transfer learning?

 We prepared a [Google Colab notebook](https://colab.research.google.com/drive/1u0uiJ2gbJgvpml60uDp1yMp4gUSku9TB?usp=sharing) to demonstrate transfer learning using CNN features.

 For week 7, your task is to prepare a new transfer learning experiment.
 Our suggested experiment to investigate the ridiculous question, "Is a hot dog a sandwich?"
 If you wish to investigate this question, do the following: